MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

 </figure>

 ## TCP/UDP
-When it comes to transmitting data, the two most common protocols in computer networks are TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
-TCP ensures that data is transmitted accurately and efficiently by verifying that all packages have been received and retransmitting any lost packages.
+When it comes to transmitting data, the two most common protocols in computer networks are TCP and UDP.
+TCP ensures that data is transmitted accurately by verifying that all packages have been received.
 UDP, on the other hand, sends data without confirming receipt or checking errors, making it faster but less reliable.
 Depending on the application, you may use one or the other.
 For example, UDP is more reliable for real-time, while TCP is preferred for critical applications.

 ## Connection Typologies
 To set up a connection for a network music performance, there are different typologies to choose from, like hub-server and peer-to-peer setups.
 In a peer-to-peer setup, each participant is connected directly to each other, which is useful for smaller performances.
 In a hub-server setup, a central server controls the flow of data between participants, which is useful for larger performances with more participants.
 As always, there are trade-offs to consider when choosing the best setup for your needs.

-There are various software available today, you can go ahead and check their websites or documentation to see which typology they go for.
-Here are common software and their type of connection.
+There are various software available today, you can go ahead and check their websites or documentation to see which typology they use.
+Here are the common software and their type of connection.

 <figure style="float: none">
    <img